rwbl/domoticz-webapp-sitecontrol/README.md

 ### Notes
 In the mean time, after having used the application for a while, it has become the _main application to access_ the (our) Domoticz Home Automation system from various devices.

-The application is rather _tailer made_.
+The application is rather _tailer made_ and has ~100 nodes.
 If want to use for own purposes, it will need a deep dive into the solution, which is based on Node-RED and JavaScript (used in the many function nodes).
 The flows are commented, so recommend to checkout.
 In this document, the flows are described more at higher level.